francBara/portal/README.md

     `docker run portal -p 8080:8080`

-3. Log into the web dashbaord and edit your project.
+3. Log into the web dashboard and edit your project.

 ## Features
 - Interactive, user friendly no-code dashboard.